adamlash/guiltygear-stuff/character-antitech/leo/leo.md

 *Zweit*
 - Throwable when he runs through with an IB
 - 2p-able as well with or without IB
-- if its *NEUTRAL ZWEIT* you can throw it but after throwing you gotta hold it, no 2p.
+- if its *NEUTRAL ZWEIT* you can throw it but if you miss the throw attempt you gotta hold it, no 2p.

 *Dritt*
 - -7 so pretty unsafe